Position: Assistant Professor

 Education Background: Ph.D., Social Policy.
 2010, University of Edinburgh (UK)

-Public sector reforms in the post-Soviet countries, open government, one stop shops, and gender issues
+Public sector reforms in the post-Soviet countries, open government, ethics and corruption, one-stop shops and e-government

 Dr. Saltanat Janenova

 Saltanat Janenova has received a Master’s degree in Sociology from the University of Durham (UK) in 2000 and a PhD in Social Policy from the University of Edinburgh (UK) in 2010.
 Her doctoral thesis was on ‘Public Service Integration in Kazakhstan: the case of One-Stop Shops’.

 Saltanat worked as a government official in the public service and a national consultant for various international organisations (European Union, OECD, UNDP).
 Saltanat has co-authored and published papers on public sector reforms in Kazakhstan/Central Asia/post-Soviet countries in international reputable journals.

 Saltanat’s co-authored chapter ‘Depicting public servants in authoritarian regimes’ will be published in The Palgrave Handbook of the Public Servant.
 In November 2019 her co-authored book (with Basskaran Nair et al.) ‘A Primer on Policy Communications in Kazakhstan’ will be published by Palgrave Macmillan.
 This book is written as a work manual based on international policy communication best practices, interwoven with case studies from Kazakhstan, applicable in other Central Asian countries as well.

 Saltanat has received research grants from the Ministry of Education and Science, British Council, Norwegian Institute for International Cooperation, and Nazarbayev University.
 She has been awarded three Best Paper Awards at different international conferences.
 In December 2017 Saltanat received Nazarbayev University Teaching Award in the category ‘Internationalisation’.